-Our new gin bar service, offering a range of fun and quirky gins, with mixers, garnishes and a range of themed bar units, this is perfect for reception drinks, exhibitions, weddings and corporate events.
-We also offer a whisky bar, prosecco and Pimms bar, or any combination to suit your requirements, and wow your guests
+Gin is the new on trend drink.
+You can have a bar service, offering a range of fun and quirky gins, with mixers, garnishes and a range of themed bar units, this is perfect for reception drinks, exhibitions, weddings and corporate events.
+Or choose from our whisky bar, prosecco and Pimms bar, or any combination to suit your requirements, and wow your guests

 Hire A Gin Bar Unit

-We offer a range of bar units to suit different events and requirements.
-Also any of our bar units can be themed to specific requirements such as Alice in Wonderland etc.
+You can choose from a range of bar units to suit different events and requirements.
+Or we can theme them to specific requirements such as Alice in Wonderland etc.

 •Rustic Pop Up Gin Bar Units